vokegpu/ekg-ui-library/README.md

 # Get Started 🐈‍⬛

+For first, EKG does not need be implement only on SDL application, but there is only one OS platform implemented: SDL2.
+You are able to integrate GLFW, Win32, Wayland, or any window layer library, [contributing here](/include/os).

 The EKG supports natively two APIs: OpenGL, and ~~Vulkan~~.
 Vulkan is not supported yet, but soon.
+You are able to integrate Metal or DirectX 11 and DirectX 12, [contributing here](/include/os).

+Bassically, this way is deprecated but is usable.
+Soon EKG must implement a second native library code to separate GPU APIs implementations.
+Instead of compiling everything and linking all required libs (Vulkan and OpenGL).

 Be sure you compile together all these three libs:
 [GLEW](https://glew.sourceforge.net/)/[Vulkan](https://www.vulkan.org/)/GLES3, [SDL2](https://www.libsdl.org/), and [Freetype](https://freetype.org/).